 Late check-out is not included.
-Additional nights' before and after your tour can be arranged.
-Please contact our Reservations team to book.
+Additional nights' before

 ULTIMATE SOUTH AMERICA - TRAVEL INFORMATION

 VISAS:

 New Zealand passport holders currently do not require a visa to enter Peru, Bolivia, Argentina and Brazil.
 Your passport needs to be valid for at least six months beyond your intended return date to New Zealand.